 There are quite a few types of hammers, each best suited to specific types of tasks and work.

 The most popular type of hammer and one that everyone would recognize regardless of their level of experience, the nail hammer is used for driving and pulling nails from wood.

 The ball peen hammer sports a rounded ball on one end and a flat peen on the other.
 Ball peen hammers can be as light as 6 ounces or as heavy as 30 ounces.
 Ball peen hammers are usually used for more brutal work such as striking chisels or making gaskets.
 Ball peen hammers are most commonly used by machinists and metalworkers.

 This is a lightweight hammer used in hammering nails without damaging the surface of the wood or workpiece.
 It is primarily used for smaller nails.

 These are very heavy hammers designed to drive large nails into stubborn surfaces.
 The face of these hammers is textured to ensure that the nail doesn’t slip as it’s hit.

 Also known as an upholstery hammer, this is a delicate tool with one magnetized face used for securing upholstery fabric into furniture.

-Mallets are also known as soft-face hammers and their heads are made from softer materials such as plastic or rubber.
+Mallets are also known as soft-face hammers and they have a heavy head made from softer materials such as plastic or rubber.
 They’re used for striking and shaping delicate surfaces.
 A rubber mallet is best suited for tasks in which a hard metal hammer would damage the material.

 Dead blow hammers are a type of mallet that has further engineering applied to it to minimize the damage it can do.
-The head of this type of hammer is filled with sand or other material in order to absorb part of the impact.
+Dead blow hammers are filled with sand or other material in order to absorb part of the impact.

 The hammerhead will be doing most of the high-octane work so its design, grip, and sturdiness are quite important.